sunshinennw/Fabric-Defect-Inspection-GLSR/README.md

 2. 'toolbox' includes functions called in our algorithm, such as patch segmentation, texton feature and saliency.

-3. In addition, our implementation of RRSVD, wavelet and modified are in folder: 'wnn'.
+3. In addition, our implementation of RRSVD[Residual of resonant SVD as salient fea- ture], wavelet[Fabric defects de- tection using adaptive wavelets] and modified LBP[Fabric de- fect detection using modied local binary patterns]are in folder: 'wnn'.

 4. Other methods, such as spectral residual and context-aware saliency detection are provided by authors.